phucd5/multiagent-orchestration/README.md

 **Related Files**

-- [base_agents.py](agents/base_agent.py): Base agents the wraps around the Claude Agent SDK
+- [base_agents.py](agents/base_agent.py): Base agents the wraps around the Claude Agent SDK.
 - [execution_log.py](agents/execution_log.py): Custom logging for the project to capture tool usage, identify which agent is communicating, and record execution statistics.
 - [subagents_manager.py](orchestrators/subagents_manager.py): Logic for managing subagent lifecycle and routing communication between orchestrator and subagents.
-- [orchestrators/](orchestrators/): Contains the implentation for each protocol
+- [orchestrators](orchestrators/): Contains the implentation for each protocol.
-- [orchestrators/prompts/](orchestrators/prompts): Contains the system prompts for different agent roles in each protocol and task instructions and environment descriptions for each evaluation
+- [orchestrators/prompts](orchestrators/prompts): Contains the system prompts for different agent roles in each protocol and task instructions and environment descriptions for each evaluation.

 ## Evaluation

-All evaluation code can be found in [eval/](eval/).
+All evaluation code can be found in [eval](eval/).

 ### Human Eval